Maxwell-ihiaso/mobile-app-upgrade-api/README.md

 Route: https://localhost:3001/api/v1/project/versions/check
 ```

-> This API is used for checking the app version is marked for upgrade or not.
+> This API is used for checking if the app version is marked for upgrade or not.

 ```bash
 Request Headers: